basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 Earlier this year I noticed a pattern: I would get a new idea, feel an overwhelming urge to implement it right away, and then fight with whatever device I had nearby.
 I tried **VS Code in the browser**, bounced between **iSH** and **Terminus** for SSH, and even lived inside a handful of in-browser terminal clients.
 I also spent time with mobile companions like [**Happy**](https://happy.engineering/) and [**Omnara**](https://www.ycombinator.com/companies/omnara), both designed to mirror Claude Code sessions on the phone, but they still felt like another relay layer between me and my shell.
-That friction is what pushed me toward a phone-first, self-hosted workflow that can keep up with my agentic-coding impulses while still giving me raw SSH access to my own machine.
+That friction is what pushed me toward a phone-ready, self-hosted workflow that can keep up with my agentic-coding impulses while still giving me raw SSH access to my own machine when the laptop is out of reach.

 This post is based on the way I develop software today.
 Your mileage may vary, but if you also care about privacy, open tooling, and reproducible environments, I think there are useful pieces here.